ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned a factorial exercise, recursive/iterative math logic.
 - Learned removing non-integer values from a mixed list.
 - Learned a list-division exercise, splitting data into chunks.
+- Learned a join-strings exercise, combining a list into one string.